Dlytersymoh/Dlytersymoh/README.md

 - ⚡ Fun fact: ...

 <!---
-Dlytersymoh/Dlytersymoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+Dlytersymoh/Dlytersymoh is a student at Mmust(maside murilo university.
+A university of choice
 --->